-Health Insurance Advisors has completed our analysis of the 2018 Non-ACA plans available with different insurance companies.
-Based on our research, we are recommending the Pivot Health plans by Companion Life; a 40 year old, A+ rated company.
+Health Insurance Advisors has completed our analysis of the 2019 Non-ACA plans available with different insurance companies.
+Based on our research, we are recommending the UnitedHealthcare PPO Plan.

 These plans do not cover Pre-existing conditions and are not appropriate for clients with recent or ongoing medical conditions.

 These plans have very good coverage for accidents and new medical conditions that emerge after the policy start date.

 Why consider the UnitedHealthcare PPO Short Term Plans?
 Because the other option, ACA / Obamacare plans have:

 - HMO networks only – smaller provider networks

 - No coverage for out of network services and no coverage outside of Georgia, except for emergencies